Go back to news

 If there’s one thing about the British, it’s that we do like to be beside the seaside, whatever the weather.
-Stripy deck chairs, screaming seagulls, penny arcades and salty wind whipping your hair, there are certain things that the seaside is synonymous with.
+Stripy deck chairs, screaming seagulls, penny arcades and the salty wind whipping your hair, there are certain things that the seaside is synonymous with.
 If you’re dreaming of sand, sea and sun - if you’re lucky - here are our nine favourite seaside foods that make us long for the beach.

 1. Stick of Blackpool rock